 Grebe entered the world of professional computer animation in 1983, working at New York Institute of Technology's Computer Graphics Lab, where many computer graphic tools such as paint systems, frame buffer hacks (now known as Photoshop plug-ins!), tweening, morphing, 3D motion interpolation and rendering were developed.
 While at NYIT CGL Hank's favorite projects involved developing flexible 3D character animation techniques such as Gumby, helping build 3D model heads of the group Kraftwerk, post-production audio and video editing of various CGL animation projects, and contributing to animation appearing in a Devo music video and the Palladium's gala opening night animated video (1985).

-Hank recently worked on PDI/DreamWorks SHREK 2 animated feature as part of the Completion team, in the Matte Painting department, inspecting, retouching and enhancing animation frames, often by hand.
+Hank worked on PDI/DreamWorks SHREK 2 animated feature as part of the Paint Fix team, in the Matte Painting department, inspecting, retouching and enhancing animation frames.

-Hank is currently working on an Internet startup venture and lives with his wife and dog in Pleasant Hill, California.
+Hank paints and lives with his wife and dog in Staunton, VA.